morgan-heisler/DeckBench/README.md

 ```bash
 pip install -r requirements.txt
 ```
-#### decktape for HTML to PDF conversion
+#### Installation for HTML to PDF conversion
+- **Reveal.js HTML Presentation Framework** : To covert HTML to PDF, a HTML presentaiton framework **Reveal** (https://github.com/hakimel/reveal.js) is required.
+The argument **reveal_path** should be provided to use Reveal framework.
+To match the same style of the provided initial slide decks, the css file and background image file are provided under **Reveal_extra**.
-decktape package is required for conversion.
-Please follow the installation guideline at https://github.com/astefanutti/decktape.
+- **decktape** : Please follow the installation guideline at https://github.com/astefanutti/decktape.
+- Optional **katex_path** : convert math formula with local Katex (https://github.com/KaTeX/KaTeX/releases) if math conversion fails.

 ### 4. Install Agent Frameworks and MCP tools
 - The default agent framework used is OpenAIAgent.
 Please follow the installation guideline at https://github.com/openai/openai-agents-python.